 Living Waters: Campus Life of a Nursing Student

 The so-called life of a nursing student can be described as organized chaos.
-From attending lectures, completing non-nursing courses, preparing care plans for clinical rounds and study time, there is not much time left in a day.
+From attending lectures, completing non-nursing courses, preparing care plans for clinical rounds, and study time, there is not much time left in a day.
 For nurses attending a faith-based nursing program, does the day look any different?

 There are many points to consider when choosing a faith-based nursing school.
-In addition to the nursing program itself, the location of the school and the cost, one must consider the principles of responsibility that are expected by the institution.
+In addition to the nursing program itself, the location of the school, and the cost, one must consider the principles of responsibility that are expected by the institution.
 Many schools expect students to study and follow the doctrine of the school, and sometimes the praxis as well.
 At a minimum, there are additional courses in religion that are required, and prospective students must be aware of these obligations and expectations prior to enrolling.

 The Next Life: Integrating into the Secular Workforce

-Moving from a religious-focused nursing school and into the secular world of nursing can come as shock to some students.
-As the community of nursing school absorbs most the time and energy of the day, it is easy to be caught in, as Michael Tijerina MSN, RN-BC described, the "Biola Bubble."
+Moving from a religious-focused nursing school into the secular world of nursing can come as shock to some students.
+As the community of nursing school absorbs most of the time and energy of the day, it is easy to be caught in, as Michael Tijerina MSN, RN-BC described, the "Biola Bubble."
 But does the protective environment of a faith-based school make it harder for nurses to assimilate to the "real" world of healthcare, or does it give them more strength of character to rely upon when faced with challenging situations?

 Would I Be Able to Go into the Mission Field After Attending a Faith-Based Nursing School?